 - You now smoke, or have quit in the past 15 years.

-Screening would be seen as a preventive measure, just like cervical and colon cancer screening tests.
-Medicare and Medicaid also would offer free screenings.
-You would also be able to get it with a private plan that took effect after the Affordable Care Act was signed into law on March 23, 2010.
+Lung cancer screening is seen as a preventive measure, just like cervical and colon cancer screening tests.
+Medicare and Medicaid also offer free screenings.
+You are also able to get it with a private plan that took effect after the Affordable Care Act was signed into law on March 23, 2010.